boyamie/BasicComputerProgramming/README.md

-deals with the characteristics and work environment of R language.
+i learned the characteristics and work environment of R language.